mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/installation.md

 ### Specify Discovery and Traceability agents configuration

+Configure the following settings:

+* **Discovery agent name**: Enter the name of the Discovery agent.
+* **Traceability agent name**: Enter the name of the Traceability agent.

-{{< alert title="Note" color="primary" >}}The values of the Discovery and Traceability agents configuration variables must match the values defined in Amplify Central.
+    The values of the **Discovery** and **Traceability** agents configuration variables must match the values defined in Amplify Central.
 For more information, see [Agent Configuration](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/agent-variables/index.html).
 If you do not know the values, you can leave the settings blank and edit the relevant configuration file after the installation.
-{{< /alert >}}

-Configure the following settings:

-* **Discovery agent name**:
-    Enter the name of the Discovery agent.
-* **Traceability agent name**:
-    Enter the name of the Traceability agent.
-* **Amplify Central Organization ID**:
-    Enter the Organization ID from Amplify Central.
+* **Amplify Central Organization ID**: Enter the Organization ID from Amplify Central.
 You can find this value at **Platform > User > Organization**.
-* **Private key**:
-    Enter the private key associated with the service Account.
+* **Private key**: Enter the private key associated with the service Account.
-* **Public key**:
-    Enter the public key associated with the service Account.
+* **Public key**: Enter the public key associated with the service Account.
-* **Amplify Central URL**:
-    Enter the URL to the Amplify Central instance, which the agents are using.
+* **Amplify Central URL**: Enter the URL to the Amplify Central instance, which the agents are using.
-* **Service Account Client ID**:
-    Enter the client identifier associated to the service account created in Amplify Central.
+* **Service Account Client ID**: Enter the client identifier associated to the service account created in Amplify Central.
 You can find this value at **Access > Service Accounts > Client ID**.
-* **Amplify Central Environment Name**:
-    Enter the name of the Amplify Central environment where the APIs will be hosted.
+* **Amplify Central Environment Name**: Enter the name of the Amplify Central environment where the APIs will be hosted.
-* **Amplify Central Authentication URL**:
-    Enter the Amplify login URL.
+* **Amplify Central Authentication URL**: Enter the Amplify login URL.

 Click **Next** to continue.